 Considering the above, the ESD will only include data submitted by declarants to MNSWs.
 No other source of data will be considered.

-Proposal no 1: Considering that the ESD will get ship details from a unique type of source (declarants), it is proposed to establish the ESD as a new database system, distinct from the SSN Central Ship Database which consolidates ship data from multiple sources.
+Considering that the ESD will get ship identification information and particulars from a unique type of source (declarants), the ESD will be established as a new database system, distinct from the SSN Central Ship Database which consolidates ship data from multiple sources.

 Data on exemptions are not required by reporting obligations and therefore not reported by declarants.
 Such information must be obtained from the authorities which issue the exemptions.